rjseymour66/rjseymour66.github.io/content/en/docs/linux/storage.md

 ### Automatic drive detection

 Linux systems used to detect new drives at boot, but now you can insert or remove USB drives all the time.
 Now, `udev` application runs in the background and detects new hardware and assigns device filenames in `/dev`
-- Createslinks to the `/dev` storage device files to the `/dev/disk` folder.
+- Creates links to the `/dev` storage device files to the `/dev/disk` folder.
 This way if the `/dev/` name changes as you add or remove devices, you can still access the correct storage.
 - `/dev/disk` has four folders:
   - `/dev/disk/by-id`: manufacturer details
   - `/dev/disk/by-label`: label assigned to them